deveshshukla/JS-Notes/notes.md

 --> map applies the callback '(num) => num * num' to each element of numbers.
 --> A new array is returned where each element is the 'square' of the original.

-2. filter function: Used to create a new array containing elements that satisfy a given condition.
+* b. filter function: Used to create a new array containing elements that satisfy a given condition.

 const n = [1, 2, 3, 4, 5];
 const even = n.filter((num) => num % 2 === 0);